savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/README.md

 ### Castro Improvements
 - bike lanes on Castro between El Camino to California

-### Shoreline Improvements - City + Google
+### - Shoreline Improvements - City + Google

-Study 1: Google - safeway through north bayshore
+#### Study 1: Google - safeway through north bayshore
+- funded by Google - they were interested in figuring out how to get their employees from the train station to Google by bike
-Study 2: safe mountain view + great streets mountain view - California/Escuela/Shoreline Complete Streets Study - deaths on California and Shoreline (and schools on Escuela)
+#### Study 2: safe mountain view + great streets mountain view - California/Escuela/Shoreline Complete Streets Study - deaths on California and Shoreline (and schools on Escuela)
 - 2012-2014 deaths - still don't have the bike lanes in
 - Dutch-style protected intersections at Shoreline/Montecito and Shoreline/Middlefield
 - protected bike lanes on Shoreline
 - bike/ped 101 bridge at Shoreline
 - some bus - runs down the middle of the street
-### Bike/Ped 101 Bridge at Shoreline
-- funded by Google - they were interested in figuring out how to get their employees from the train station to Google by bike

 Study - project recommendations